-We have reviewed the accompanying [period] financial report of [name of entity], which comprises the statement of financial position as at [date], the statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and notes to the financial report, including significant accounting policies34 and other explanatory information, and [the declaration by those charged with governance35].^{36,37}
+We have reviewed the [period] financial report of [name of entity], which comprises the statement of financial position as at [date], the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, a summary of significant accounting policies and other explanatory information, and [the declaration by those charged with governance].

-Based on our review, which is not an audit, except for the effects of the matter described in the Basis for Qualified Conclusion section, nothing has come to our attention that causes us to believe that the [period] financial report of [name of entity] does not present fairly, in all material respects, [or "give a true and fair view of 738] the financial position of the [entity] as at [date], and of its financial performance and its cash flows for the [period] period ended on that date, in accordance with [applicable financial reporting framework].
+Based on our review, which is not an audit, except for the effects of the matter described in the Basis for Qualified Conclusion section, nothing has come to our attention that causes us to believe that the accompanying [period] financial report of [name of entity] does not present fairly, in all material respects, [or "give a true and fair view of] the financial position of the [entity] as at [date], and of its financial performance and its cash flows for the [period] period ended on that date, in accordance with [applicable financial reporting framework].

-Basis for Oualified Conclusion
+Basis for Qualified Conclusion

 Based on information provided to us by management, [name of entity] has excluded from property and long-term debt certain lease obligations that we believe should be capitalised to conform with [indicate applicable financial reporting framework].
-This information indicates that if these lease obligations , long-term debt by were capitalised at 31 December 20XX, property would be increased by \$ , and net income and earnings per share would be increased (decreased) by \$ and \$ respectively for the [period] ended on that date.
+This information indicates that if these lease obligations \, long-term debt by were capitalised at 31 December 20XX, property would be increased by \$\\\\\ \\\\\, and net income and earnings per share would be increased (decreased) by \$\\\\\ and \\\\\ respectively for the [period] ended on that date. \$

-We conducted our review in accordance with ASRE 2410 Review of Financial Report Performance by the Auditor of the Entity.
+We conducted our review in accordance with ASRE 2410 Review of a Financial Report Performed by the Independent Auditor of the Entity.
 Our responsibilities are further described in the Auditor's Responsibilities for the Review of the Financial Report section of our report.
-We are independent of the [entity] in accordance with the auditor independence requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our review of the financial report in Australia.
+We are independent of the [entity] in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.

-Management are responsible for the preparation and fair presentation of the [period] financial report in accordance with the [applicable financial reporting framework] and for such internal control as the directors [those charged with governance] determine is necessary to enable the preparation and fair
+Management are responsible for the preparation and fair presentation of the [period] financial report in accordance with the [applicable financial reporting framework] and for such internal control as the